EXPERIENCE CASA DE LA CULTURA CENTER

 For several years, Whole Foods has generously supported our food pantry and Christmas programs.
 With their financial support, we purchased 'Casita de Salud' - our mobile health clinic RV, which services farm workers in the fields and community.

-Without our volunteer doctor and nurses, our mobile and permanent clinic would not exist.
-For over 20 years, Casa has been blessed by the talents and skills of our dedicated, compassionate, and culturally sensitive medical staff.
+Without our volunteer doctor and nurses, our clinic would not exist.
+For over 20 years, Casa has been blessed by the talents of our dedicated, compassionate, and culturally sensitive medical staff.

 Get in touch with Casa de la Cultura Center to learn more about our work and find out how to contribute in a way that is meaningful to you and the community.
 We appreciate your support!